 Use Technology For Food Portioning

 Technological advances in scales and slicing equipment keeps making it easier for employees to portion products faster and with much greater accuracy.
-The newest digital scales are portable, easy to read, have automatic counting functions and can be equipped with push button or hands free capabilities.
+The newest digital scales are portable, easy to read.
+They also have automatic counting functions and can be equipped with push button or hands free capabilities.

 Anything you can do to help your staff do a better job of portioning is usually money well spent.
 Does your staff have the appropriate sized cups, scoops, ladles and other measuring devises at their disposal and are they consistently using the correct ones?